ace-racer/ContextualRecommender/web app/readme.md

    E.g. http://127.0.0.1:5000/views/add

-   Note: A text response is sent which can be checked for errors
+   Note: A text response is sent which can be checked for errors.
+A text of "OK" is sent for success, else an error text is returned.